aframevr/aframe-site/src/docs/components/material.md

 </a-entity>
 ```

-For basic scenes, however, physically-based materials are not a large cocern.
+For basic scenes, however, physically-based materials are not a large concern.

 ## Specifying Flat Shading